Man

 And The Witch Wound

-The suspicion of a woman's emotional depth.
-The flinch when she sees through us.
-The subtle, almost invisible need to manage her rather than meet us.
-The distrust of our own instincts around women that we've never been able to explain.
+Why do we, as men, hold suspicion of a woman's emotional depth?
+Why do we flinch when she sees through us?
+What drives our subtle, almost invisible need to manage her rather than meet us?
+What is this distrust of our own instincts around women that we've never been able to explain?

 WHAT WE COME TO HEAL